 Earthquake in Papua New Guinea

-Caritas and its partners in the affected areas are delivering emergency assistance including basic supplies like food, water and first aid, as well as supporting long-term needs like shelter.
-As of 19 March, Caritas partners have assisted approximately 56,000 people affected by the disaster.
+Thanks to our supporters, Caritas and its partners in the affected areas delivered emergency assistance including basic supplies like food, water and first aid, as well as supporting long-term needs like shelter.

 How you can help

-Your donation to the Pacific Emergency Appeal will enable Caritas Australia to provide immediate assistance to communities affected by these emergencies, as well as long-term reconstruction.
+Your donation to the Pacific Emergency Appeal will enable Caritas Australia to provide immediate assistance to communities affected by emergencies, as well as long-term recovery and preparedness.

 Donate to Pacific Emergency Appeal to assist communities in need.
 Donations $2 and over are tax deductible.